wuaipinglab/ImmuCC/tissue_immucc/README.md

 -----------------------------------------------------------------------------------------------------
 2.1 Preprocess the raw RNA-Seq data
 ------------------------------------
- Methods to preprocess the bulk RNA-Seq data were the same as what we used in `seq_ImmuCC`.
+ Methods used to preprocess the bulk RNA-Seq data were the same as what we used in `seq_ImmuCC`.
 The shell scripts on how to transform the fastq format sequencing data into the expression matrix were available at https://github.com/wuaipinglab/ImmuCC/tree/master/webserver

 2.2 Estimate tissue immune cell proportion with tissue specific model
 ------------------------------------------------------------------------------------------------------
- E.g. when estimating the relative proportion between different immune cells from the transcriptome of lung, the lung specific signature matrix was used.
+ E.g. when estimating the immune cell constitution from the transcriptome of lung, the lung specific signature matrix `”Lung.sig.matrix.csv”` was used in parameter `training_data`.

 `Immune.proportion <- ImmuCC (expression, training_data = ”Lung.sig.matrix.csv”)`

- #expression: transcriptome profile of biological sample;
+ #expression: matrix of sample expression profile;
- traing_data： training signature matrix;
+ traing_data：training signature matrix;

 3.Output result
 --------------------------------------------------------------------------------------------------------
- The calculated result will be save into a csv or txt format file.
-Each row of result table represents each biological sample and the column name correspondents to each immune cell.
+ The calculated result will be save into a csv or txt format file. the row represents samples and the column was correspondents to the predicted immune cells.